Floyd Mayweather Jr. vs. Manny Pacquiao: Piracy and streaming

 A large number of Periscope streams were used to broadcast the fight, either indirectly with a focus on reactions from viewing parties, or simply rebroadcasting television feeds of the fight.
 One stream reportedly peaked at around 10,000 viewers, although these streams had inconsistent uptime due either to connection issues or to being reported and taken down by the service.
 Representatives of both Meerkat and Periscope reported that they acted upon takedown notices received throughout the evening.
 ESPN's Ryan McGee dubbed Periscope the "winner" of the fight due to the prominence it received through this manner.
 Dick Costolo, CEO of microblogging service and Periscope parent company Twitter, made a similar remark; although it was initially assumed to be in reference to the illegal streams, he clarified that it was actually in reference to HBO's usage of the service to stream behind-the-scenes from the fighters' locker rooms.

 Belt

-The winner of the fight received a newly created belt by the WBC.
+The winner of the fight will be received a newly created belts by the WBC and the WBA.
 The belt, valued at $1 million, is an exact replica of the current belt, except it has thousands of emeralds in place of the gold plating for the center logo.
 The belt also contains the faces of both Floyd Mayweather Jr. and Manny Pacquiao, along with the faces of the former WBC President, José Sulaimán and boxing legend Muhammad Ali.
 Two belts were initially made for the fight.
 The green emerald belt won the public fan vote over the black onyx belt with a vote of 53% to 47%.